 You should see output similar to the following screenshot:

 If the STATUS column shows a status of Up, then SQL Server is running in the container and listening on the port specified in the PORTS column.
 If the STATUS column for your SQL Server container shows Exited, see the Troubleshooting section of the configuration guide.

--h (host name) parameter changes the internal name of the container to a custom value.
+-h (host name) parameter is also useful, but it is not used in this tutorial for simplicity.
+This changes the internal name of the container to a custom value.
 This is the name you'll see returned in the following Transact-SQL query: